 The Haymeadow Metropolitan District will own and operate the raw water irrigation system serving the development.

 6. PARKING REQUIREMENTS

-All uses within Haymeadow will be subject to the parking standards set forth in Section 4.12 of the Town of Eagle Land Use & Development Code with the exception of the following:
+Vehicle Parking: All uses within Haymeadow will be subject to the parking standards set forth in Section 4.12 of the Town of Eagle Land Use & Development Code with the exception of the following: